FDio/csit/docs/report/introduction/methodology_vpp_forwarding_modes.rst

 l2bd tests are executed in baseline and scale configurations:

-- *l2bdbase*: low number of L2 flows (254 per direction) is switched by
-  VPP.
-They drive the content of MAC FIB size (508 total MAC entries).
-  Both source and destination MAC addresses are incremented on a packet by packet basis.
+- *l2bdbase*: Two MAC FIB entries are learned by VPP to enable packet switching between two interfaces in two directions.
+VPP L2 switching is tested with 254 IPv4 unique flows per direction, varying IPv4 source address per flow in order to invoke RSS based packet distribution across VPP workers.
+The same source and destination MAC address is used for all flows per direction.
+IPv4 source address is incremented for every packet.

+- *l2bdscale*: A high number of MAC FIB entries are learned by VPP to enable packet switching between two interfaces in two directions.
-- *l2bdscale*: high number of L2 flows is switched by VPP.
-Tested MAC FIB sizes include: i) 10k (5k unique flows per direction), ii) 100k (2x 50k flows) and iii) 1M (2x 500k).
-Both source and destination MAC addresses are incremented on a packet by packet basis, ensuring new entries are learn refreshed and looked up at every packet, making it the worst case scenario.
+  Tested MAC FIB sizes include: i) 10k with 5k unique flows per direction, ii) 100k with 2 x 50k flows and iii) 1M with 2 x 500k flows.
+Unique flows are created by using distinct source and destination MAC addresses that are changed for every packet using incremental ordering, making VPP learn (or refresh) distinct src MAC entries and look up distinct dst MAC entries for every packet.
+For details, see :ref:`packet_flow_ordering`.

 Ethernet wire encapsulations tested include: untagged, dot1q, dot1ad.